patzaa/Intro/README.md

 <h1 align="center">Hi 👋🏼, I'm Dan</h1>

-- 📝 I regularly write articles on [Medium](https://stoked-dan.medium.com)
+- 📝 I do not regularly write articles on [Medium](https://stoked-dan.medium.com)

-- 🚀 Some projects are on my [website](https://patzaa.github.io)
+- 🚀 Some previous projects are on my [website](https://patzaa.github.io)